btimby/fulltext/README.md

 ----

 Sometimes multiple tools can be used.
 For example, catdoc provides xls2csv, while xls2csv provides convertxls2csv.
 We should use whichever is present.

+I would like to do away with commands as tuples, and simply use strings.
+This is something (easyprocess)[http://pypi.python.org/pypi/EasyProcess] can do.